-Drainage / Flooding
+Drainage/Flooding

-4.39.
+- 4.44.
 Environment Agency flood mapping confirms it is in Flood Zone 1 and therefore is at low risk of flooding.
-An appropriate flood risk assessment will be undertaken as part of a planning application.
-4.40.
+An appropriate flood risk assessment will be undertaken as part of a planning application. - 4.45.
 The proposal will incorporate SUDS measures to ensure that surface water from the proposal meets greenfield run-off requirements.
-The existing waterbody will be incorporated as part of the scheme and utilised for surface water run off where appropriate.
+The existing waterbody will be incorporated in to the scheme and utilised for surface water run off where appropriate.